rakeshprok/EdTech_Analysis_PowerBI/README.md

   <li>Highlight top skills and instructors that deserve investment.</li>
 </ul>

 To do this, I built an <b>interactive Power BI dashboard</b> from a raw dataset containing thousands of online courses across platforms like Coursera, FutureLearn, and Simplilearn.
-The end result wasn’t just a dashboard — it was a decision-making tool.
+My objective wasn’t just “pretty charts”—it was to surface decisions the team could take next month: what to launch, where to localize, whom to feature, and whether accessibility spend pays off.

 ---